smashkoala/CarND-Behavioral-Cloning-P3/writeup.md

 Information on the following page is used as reference. https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-It consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 179-200)
+It consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 178-192)

-The model includes ELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 177).
+The model includes ELU layers to introduce nonlinearity.
+The data is normalized in the model using a Keras lambda layer (code line 180).

-Five fully connected layers are implemented before the final output. (code line 196-199)
+Five fully connected layers are implemented before the final output. (code line 197-202)

 ####2.
 Attempts to reduce overfitting in the model
 No special mechanism is implemented in the model to reduce overfitting.